-Adam Blankenship is in his third season at The University of Tulsa as Defensive Ends Coach for the Golden Hurricane.
+Adam Blankenship is in his fourth season at The University of Tulsa as Defensive Ends Coach for the Golden Hurricane.
 He was named to the Tulsa coaching staff on January 21, 2011.

-In his first two years, Blankenship has coached three players who have earned all-conference honors and two all-freshman team selections, while the defensive end position has combined for 66 stops for lost yardage and 36.5 quarterback sacks under Blankenship's tutelage.
+During his tenure, Blankenship has coached three players who have earned all-conference honors and two all-freshman team selections.

 A pair of 2012 seniors earned all-Conference USA merits, including first-team selection Cory Dorris and second-team performer Jared St. John.
 In 2011, senior Tyrunn Walker was a first-team all-conference selection.
 Brentom Todd in 2011 and Derrick Alexander in 2012 were named to the C-USA All-Freshman team, respectively.
 As seniors, Walker and St. John were top-20 finalists for the Ted Hendricks Award, which goes to the nation's top defensive end.